 Meanwhile, keep the oven for preheating at 180 °C. Take a greased (or lined with parchment paper) baking tin and pour the batter into it.
 I have used 8” round pan for this cake.

 Once the baking is complete, remove the tin from the oven.
-Allow the cake to rest for 5 minutes before you de-mold it.
-After demolding, transfer the cake to a cooling rack to avoid it being soggy.
+Allow the cake to rest for 5 minutes before you unmold it.
+After unmolding, transfer the cake on cooling rack to avoid it being soggy.

 Assembling the Cake

 After you have made the cake sponge and ganache ready, it’s time to put things together and assemble the cake.
 And for that, the first thing is the slice your cake sponge into two horizontal halves.
 The symmetrical they are, better it is for shaping.